facebookarchive/facebook-clang-plugins/clang-ocaml/README.md

 - We use scripts in libtooling/atdlib to extract and process the ATD definitions, then we use atdgen to generate the ocaml type definitions and json stub.

-- The main program clang_ast_yojson_validator.ml is meant to parse and re-print yojson files emitted by ASTExporter.
+- The main program clang_ast_yojson_validator.ml is meant to parse, re-print, and compare yojson files emitted by ASTExporter.
   We use ydump (part of the yojson package) to normalize the original json and the re-emitted json before comparing them.

 http://mjambon.com/atdgen/atdgen-manual.html